investingwad/dappaccountsample/README.md

 ##### Action withdraw

 This action is used for large amount withdraw from dappaccount contract.
 It also performs two factor auth before transferring token to EOS account.
 It is done ina  similar way as described in the sample subscriber contract for Dapps.

-Due to certain reasons, two separate actions have been created for withdraw instead of one.